ansible-collections/cloud.common/README_ansible_turbo.module.rst

 Thse exceptions are defined in ``ansible_collections.cloud.common.plugins.module_utils.turbo.exceptions``.
 You can raise ``EmbeddedModuleFailure`` exception yourself, for instance from a module in ``module_utils``.

-.. note:: Be careful with the ``except Exception:`` blocks
+.. note:: Be careful with the ``except Exception:`` blocks.
-    In addition to a bad practice, they may interface with this mechanizm.
+    Not only they are bad practice, but also may interface with this mechanism.